 2003 saw the completion of a major restoration project, which returned Waverley to the original 1940s style in which she was built.
 This was made possible with major grants from the Heritage Lottery Fund and the PSPS.
 Contributions also came from Glasgow City Council, Scottish Enterprise Glasgow, the European Regional Development Fund and local authorities.

 Paddle Steamer History

 In 1812, when Henry Bell’s paddle steamer Comet became the world’s first commercial steamship to operate in coastal waters, a tradition was started which remains alive today only in the form of the world’s last sea-going paddle steamer, Waverley.

 From the 1860’s onward, paddle steamers developed an important niche in the coastal passenger and excursion trade.
 Large fleets served the cities, towns, villages and resorts of the Firth of Clyde, the Bristol Channel, the South Coast of England, London and the Thames Estuary.

-Paddle Steamers also made a significant contribution to the war effort as minesweepers in both World Wars, and indeed Waverley is named after the previous Waverley who performed a heroic role at Dunkirk in May 1940 before being sunk by enemy action.
+Paddle Steamers also made a significant contribution to the war effort as minesweepers in both World Wars, and indeed Waverley is named after and was built to replace the previous Waverley who performed a heroic role at Dunkirk in May 1940 before being sunk by enemy action.

 With a few exceptions, the Clyde steamers were owned and operated by railway companies.
 These were largely commuter ferries linking all the villages with the nearest railhead for onward travel.